 - SilverCloud, a digital on-demand mental health and well-being platform provides students with customized strategies to manage depression, anxiety, sleep issues, stress, resilience, and more.

 Northeastern University Student Health Plan (NUSHP)

 Students enrolled in the Northeastern University Student Health Plan (NUSHP) automatically have access to Well Connection’s medical and mental health online telehealth services.
-As of March 21, 2020, Well Connection has waived the standard $10 co-pay for a visit.
-This fee waiver will remain in place through 2022.
 Any student on NUSHP within the U.S. may seek medical or mental health support through Well Connection at no cost with any mobile or desktop device.

 A 24/7 Nurse Hotline (1.888.247.2583) is available for free to all NUSHP members and offers a safe and convenient resource for minor ailments or questions.

 Visit the BCBS Coronavirus Resource Center site for additional resources and information about NUSHP coverage for COVID-19.